voceconnect/lift-search/readme.txt

 3. Lift search form

 == Changelog ==
+= 1.3 =
+* Bug Fix: Fixed scope of Lift_Search references in anonymous function callbacks within crons.
+* Bug Fix: Fixed override filter and set the front-end search form to redirect only on new searches.
+* Refactor: Renamed logging tables to errors.

 = 1.2 =
 * Bug Fix: Fixed bug where some fields would be deleted from AWS after update.